ikrima/gamedevguide/contents/guides/ue4guide/build-guide/Utilities/Build Binary Only Plugin Distribution.md

+---
+sideMenuHeading: "Build Plugins for Binary Distribution (WIP: Coming Soon)"
+---
+# WIP COMING SOON: THIS FILE IS MALFORMED.
+CONVERSION PROCESS STILL NEEDS TO BE IRONED OUT

 # **Building the plugin**

 The first stage is to build the plugin for distribution in the normal manner.
 This can be done using the UnrealBuildTool with the following command: